 There is much more to Majorca than well-known party destinations like Magaluf: small coastal towns, secluded bays, wide sandy beaches, and winding mountain trails.
 Some of our favourites spots include:

-- The extensive coast of Alcudia in the northeast has miles of sandy beaches perfect sunbathing and swimming, plenty of smaller, boutique-style hotels and several nature reserves for exploring.
-The tourist centers for this area are the port cities of Alcudia and Can Picafort.
+The extensive coast of Alcudia in the northeast has miles of sandy beaches perfect sunbathing and swimming, plenty of smaller, boutique-style hotels and several nature reserves for exploring.

-- The two picturesque harbor towns of Porto Cristo and Porto Colom have retained some of flavour of old Majorca.
-The romantic, rock-lined coves of the area are very popular in summer—be sure to grab a spot early to beat the crowds.
+The two picturesque harbour towns of Porto Cristo and Porto Colom have retained some of flavour of old Majorca.

 Holidays in Menorca are more relaxed than in Ibiza or Mallorca.
 The following holiday destinations are some of our favourites.

-- The second main tourist center in Menorca is the port town of Ciutadella on the west coast.
-Around the rocky bay of Cala en Brut, north of the city center, you will easily find apartments for short- and long-term stays.
+The second main tourist centre in Menorca is the port town of Ciutadella on the west coast.
+Around the rocky bay of Cala en Brut, north of the city centre, you will easily find apartments for short- and long-term stays.

 Ibiza has a reputation as a hot party destination for the rich and famous, but there's plenty to do on this beautiful isle if that's not your scene.
 Seek out the secluded coves and smaller hotels outside the busy marinas to relax away from the crowds.

-- The chic party life focuses on Ibiza Town, the harbor and especially the neighborhood on the marina.
-Even a bay next to Cap Martinet resides much quieter and remains within walking distance of the city center.
+The chic party life focuses on Ibiza Town, the harbour and especially the neighbourhood on the marina.
+Even a bay next to Cap Martinet resides much quieter and remains within walking distance of the city centre.

 Remote Formentera is still considered a retreat for the more alternative crowd.
 Since the eighties, however, mass tourism has started creeping in on the island.